TeckUnity/PivotTool/readme.md

 ## Getting Started
 If you have the Custom Tools panel enabled, the Pivot Tool icon will be available as long as you have at least one scene object selected.
 Alternately, you can click on the Custom Tool icon (next to the Transform tool in the left of the main toolbar).
 ## Instructions
 With the tool active, a transform gizmo will be present at the current pivot location.
 This gizmo allows you to move, rotate, and scale the selected object[s].
 All operations occur relative to the pivot.
-As this is a standard Transform handle, **Shift** switches to screen-space, and **Control** enables value-snapping.
+As this is a standard Transform handle, **`Shift`** switches to screen-space, and **`Ctrl`** enables value-snapping.

-While holding **A**, or by toggling the `Adjust Pivot` button, the gizmo will move and rotate the pivot, independent of the selected objects.
+While holding **`A`**, or by toggling the `Adjust Pivot` button, the gizmo will move and rotate the pivot, independent of the selected objects.
 If you're a Blender user, this is similar to the functionality offered by the cursor.

-Holding **S**, or toggling the `Snap Pivot` button, will allow you to snap the object to scene geometry.
+Holding **`S`**, or toggling the `Snap Pivot` button, will allow you to snap the object to scene geometry.
 While Snap is active, a white sphere will indicate where the pivot will be placed when you click.
 The cursor will snap to nearby vertices, edges, and edge midpoints. `Snap Tolerance` is adjustable and is measured in screen-space pixels.
 Snapping supports basic SpriteRenderers, but only in 2D view mode (for now).

-Combining **A** and **S** allows you to snap just the cursor to scene geometry.
+Combining **`A`** and **`S`** allows you to snap just the cursor to scene geometry.
 ## Hotkeys
 Hotkeys make use of the Shortcut API, so the following are rebindable via *Edit->Shortcuts*.
-* **A** `PivotTool/Adjust Pivot` : Hold to move/rotate the pivot point
+* **`A`** `PivotTool/Adjust Pivot` : Hold to move/rotate the pivot point
-* **S** `PivotTool/Snap Pivot` : Hold and click in the scene to snap the pivot to the clicked point (tests against geometry).
+* **`S`** `PivotTool/Snap Pivot` : Hold and click in the scene to snap the pivot to the clicked point (tests against geometry).
 Snaps to vertices, edges, and edge midpoints.
 ## Todo
 * Keyboard entry for position, rotation, scale
   * Should respect `adjustPivot` mode